Danielle Pletka

-Danielle Pletka (born June 12, 1963) is an American conservative commentator.
+Danielle "Dany" Pletka (born June 12, 1963) is an American conservative commentator.
 She is a senior fellow at the American Enterprise Institute (AEI), a conservative think tank, and the former vice president for foreign and defense policy at AEI.
-She concurrently holds the Andrew H. Siegal Professorship in American Middle Eastern Foreign Policy at Georgetown University's Center for Jewish Civilization.
+She is also an Adjunct Instructor at Georgetown University's Center for Jewish Civilization.
 From 1992 to 2002, Pletka was a senior professional staff member at the Senate Foreign Relations Committee, working for Republican Jesse Helms.

-A neoconservative, Pletka staunchly supported the Iraq War, holds hawkish views on Iran, defends the use of torture, and rejects the scientific consensus on climate change.

 Early life and education

 Born in Australia, Pletka grew up in Boston and became a naturalized U.S. citizen in 1994.

 Pletka earned her B.A. (history major) at Smith College in 1984 and her M.A. at Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University.

+Pletka is Jewish, appearing on the Sept.
+28, 2024 edition of PBS Newshour wearing a Star of David necklace and yellow ribbon pin commemorating the Oct 8, 2023 hostages kidnapped by Hamas.

 Career

 Pletka was editorial assistant with the Los Angeles Times and Reuters, working in Jerusalem from 1984 to 1985.
 She worked as a staff writer for Insight on the News.

 Pletka worked as Senior Professional Staff Member for the Near East and South Asia at the Senate Committee on Foreign Relations, for Republican Chairman (and ranking member) Senator Jesse Helms from 1992 to 2002.

 In March 2002 Pletka was hired by the American Enterprise Institute (AEI), a conservative Washington, DC think tank, as vice president for foreign and defense policy.
 At the time of her hiring, The Washington Post described her as "a staunch conservative with a caustic manner."
 According to Howard J. Wiarda, the fact that Pletka was not a scholar herself created some tension within AEI after she took over the role from Jeane Kirkpatrick, who had a Ph.D and was a full professor at Columbia University.
 Pletka stepped down as vice president for foreign and defense policy in January 2020, but remains a senior fellow at the institute.
-She is also the Andrew H. Siegel Professor on American Middle Eastern Foreign Policy at Georgetown University's Walsh School of Foreign Service.

 Pletka co-hosts, with Marc Thiessen, the AEI podcast What the Hell is Going On?